Winlock, Washington

 Winlock (/wɪnlək/) is a city in Lewis County, Washington, United States.
-The population was 1,472 at the 2020 census.
-It was named after territorial army general, Winlock M. Miller, who briefly resided there.
+The population was 1,472 at the 2020 census, and was estimated to be 2,515 in 2024.
+It was named after territorial army general, William Winlock Miller, who briefly resided there.
 Winlock is mostly famous for having the World's Largest Egg, reflecting its former status as a major producer of eggs.
 Early in its history, Winlock attracted many immigrants from Finland, Germany, and Sweden.

 History

 Origin

 Winlock began as a Northern Pacific Railroad construction camp called Wheeler's Camp in c.
 1871.
 The railroad was then in the process of extending its line from Kalama to Tacoma, Washington.
 Dr. C. C. Pagett, an early resident, donated the land for the townsite.
 In 1873, he named it for General William Winlock Miller of Olympia, a man of some renown in the area.
 Miller had promised to give a school bell to the town if it were to be named after him.
-The town was incorporated in 1883.
+The town was incorporated on February 28, 1883.